mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single string parameter which indicates the authorization status.
+This callback function is passed a single string parameter which indicates the authorization status as a constant in `cordova.plugins.diagnostic.permissionStatus`.
-Possible values are: "unknown", "denied", "not_determined", "authorized"
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

     cordova.plugins.diagnostic.getCameraRollAuthorizationStatus(function(status){
-       console.log("Camera roll authorization status: " + status);
+        switch(status){
+            case cordova.plugins.diagnostic.permissionStatus.NOT_REQUESTED:
+                console.log("Permission not requested");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.DENIED:
+                console.log("Permission denied");
+                break;
+            case cordova.plugins.diagnostic.permissionStatus.GRANTED:
+                console.log("Permission granted");
+                break;
+        }
     }, onError);

 ### requestCameraRollAuthorization()

  Requests camera roll authorization for the application.
- Should only be called if authorization status is NOT_DETERMINED.
+ Should only be called if authorization status is NOT_REQUESTED.
 Calling it when in any other state will have no effect.

     cordova.plugins.diagnostic.requestCameraRollAuthorization(successCallback, errorCallback);

 #### Parameters

 - {Function} successCallback -  The callback which will be called when operation is successful.
-This callback function is passed a single boolean parameter indicating whether access to the camera roll was granted or denied.
+This callback function is passed a single string parameter indicating the new authorization status:
+`Diagnostic.permissionStatus.GRANTED` or `Diagnostic.permissionStatus.DENIED`
 - {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.

 #### Example usage

-    cordova.plugins.diagnostic.requestCameraRollAuthorization(function(granted){
+    cordova.plugins.diagnostic.requestCameraRollAuthorization(function(status){
-        console.log("Authorization request for camera roll was " + (granted ? "granted" : "denied"));
+        console.log("Authorization request for camera roll was " + (status == Diagnostic.permissionStatus.GRANTED ? "granted" : "denied"));
     }, function(error){
         console.error(error);
     });